Mississippi Boat Registration, MDWFP Application & Fees (2026)

 Title Not Required

 Boat and motor titling is optional in Mississippi.
-However, titling provides legal proof of ownership and is recommended.
-A boat must be registered before it can be titled.
+A boat must be registered before it can be titled, and MDWFP says title applications are processed at headquarters by mail or in person.

 Issued by: Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP)